 Cleveland 3 Day Notice to Vacate

-Use this required Cleveland 3 Day Notice before initiating court proceedings when a Tenant has committed a violation of the Lease Agreement and/or law.
+Use this required Cleveland 3 Day Notice before initiating court proceedings when a Tenant has violated the Lease Agreement and/or law.

 This Notice must be carried out in advance of any court filing in an eviction.
 It serves as a record of who issued the notice and when it was issued.